-(Note that you can check your blood sugar levels from the comfort of home with EverlyWell’s HbA1c Test.)
+(Note that you can check your blood sugar levels from the comfort of home with the Everlywell at-home HbA1c Test.)

-Eating the right foods can be a particularly effective way to keep your blood sugar levels in check.
+There are several foods that lower blood sugar for some people—so eating the right healthy foods can be a particularly effective way to keep your blood sugar levels in check.

 Sure, chopped onions can make your mascara run like Usain Bolt, but onions can also be invaluable in the quest to keep your blood sugar levels within a normal range.
 Onions, it turns out, are filled with natural pigment compounds known as flavonoids – which can have a blood-sugar-lowering effect on the body.